SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise1.md

 ### Steps

 1. Create a new database named `ContactList`.
-2. Create a table named `contacts` with the following columns:
+2. Create a table named `contact` with the following columns:
    - `id` - an integer that is the primary key and auto-incrementing.
    - `first_name` - a string that is 50 characters long.
    - `last_name` - a string that is 50 characters long.